Fontana Di Vino

 American cities of Charlotte's scale have developed a recognisable category of Italian-adjacent neighbourhood restaurant: moderate price point, wine list with some depth, pasta-forward menu without the full commitment of a regional Italian tasting format.
 This is not the ambitious contemporary Italian of a restaurant like Atomix in New York City, nor the farm-rooted precision of Blue Hill at Stone Barns in Tarrytown.
 It is not competing in the same conversation as The French Laundry in Napa or Le Bernardin in New York City.
 It occupies a different and entirely legitimate register: the Italian neighbourhood room that a city's residents actually use on a recurring basis.

 In Charlotte specifically, that tier is populated by a range of options.
 Supperland pulls from Southern steakhouse tradition rather than Italian roots; Angeline's sits closer to the Southern American tradition.
-The Italian-leaning wine restaurant remains a relatively focused category within the city's southwest, which gives Fontana Di Vino a reasonably clear peer set rather than a crowded one.
+The Italian-leaning wine restaurant remains a relatively focused category within the city's southwest, which gives Fontana Di Vino a reasonably clear comparable set rather than a crowded one.

-For diners mapping Charlotte's broader dining range, the full Charlotte restaurants guide covers the city's neighbourhoods and dining tiers across categories.
 The southwest corridor covered by Ashley Park sits at a remove from the more-discussed Uptown and South End concentrations, which is partly what defines its character: these are restaurants that earn repeat visits through proximity and reliability rather than media attention.

 Wine-Forward Concepts and What They Ask of the Guest